Basic Classes

 To take an Advanced Class, you must first complete the corresponding Basic Class and sometimes meet additional requirements.
 For example, you need to complete the Basic Fighter Class before you can choose any Advanced Fighter Class.

-As you level up, you may gain up to three Advanced Classes.
-You can take the same class multiple times to unlock more powerful features or mix different ones for versatility.
+As you level up, you may gain up to three Advanced Classes in total.
+Taking the same class multiple times increases its Rank, while choosing different classes provides greater versatility.
+Each Rank counts as one Advanced Class toward this limit.

 Master Classes